quasarframework/quasar/docs/src/pages/quasar-cli/quasar-conf-js.md

 More on cssAddon [here](/layout/grid/introduction-to-flexbox#flex-addons).

 ### Property: devServer
 **Webpack devServer options**.
 Take a look at the [full list](https://webpack.js.org/configuration/dev-server/) of options.
 Some are overwritten by Quasar CLI based on "quasar dev" parameters and Quasar mode in order to ensure that everything is setup correctly.
-Note: if you're proxying the development server (i.e. using a cloud IDE), set the `public` setting to your public application URL.
+Note: if you're proxying the development server (i.e. using a cloud IDE or local tunnel), set the `webSocketURL` setting in the `client` section to your public application URL to allow features like Live Reload and Hot Module Replacement to work as [described here](https://webpack.js.org/configuration/dev-server/#websocketurl).

 Most used properties are: